 In my experience, the crowds can be frustrating on Royal Caribbean ships in the buffet dining rooms and on the pool decks.
 With so many people on one Caribbean cruise trying to use the same, limited space, it can be hard to find a table for a casual meal or a lounge chair to relax poolside.
 On the Celebrity Equinox, we never battled for tables or lounge chairs.

 It was nice not having to wait in long lines, except for hand-dipped ice cream, on our Celebrity cruise.

 Of course, the flip side is that smaller ships offer fewer activities.
-Besides not having a rock wall or “Flowrider,” the Equinox offered fewer activities than Royal Caribbean.
+Besides not having a rock wall or “Flowrider,” Celebrity Equinox offers fewer activities than Royal Caribbean’s Voyager Class Ships.

 For instance, the Celebrity trivia games were offered once daily for music trivia and general trivia.
 On Royal Caribbean, trivia games are offered throughout the day, often with themes like Harry Potter, World Geography and musicals.
 With a variety of game options, we could pick and choose those we thought we would enjoy.